VISAS AND RESIDENCE PERMITS

 This Law includes the entry and residence conditions for foreign citizens who want to invest and undertake in Spain, as well as those who work as highly qualified professionals, intra-company transfers, researchers and professors hired by universities, bodies or centres of higher education and research or business schools in Spain.

-It is processed by the Large Companies and Strategic Groups Unit (UGE).
+It is processed by the Large Companies and Strategic Groups Unit.
 Applications for authorisations regulated by this Law must be submitted electronically, through the Electronic Headquarters of the Ministry of Inclusion, Social Security and Migration.

 This Law includes the conditions of entry, stay, studies, residence, family reunification, residence and work and other authorisations that foreign citizens from third States may obtain, without prejudice to the provisions of special laws and international treaties in which Spain be part.

-Royal Decree 557/2011, of 20th April, approving the Regulation of Organic Law 4/2000, on the rights and freedoms of foreigners in Spain and their social integration, after its reform by Organic Law 2/2009.
+Royal Decree 629/2022 of 26 July amending the Regulation of Organic Law 4/2000 on the rights and freedoms of foreigners in Spain and their social integration, following its reform by Organic Law 2/2009, approved by Royal Decree 557/2011 of 20 April.

 Temporary residence and work: